RM-Pedraza-Pohlenz/Coral-Bleaching-RGB-Pipeline/README.md

 conda activate $PWD/env
 ```

-#### 2. Download the pre-trained weights for CoralSCOP
+#### 2. Download the pre-trained weights for [CoralSCOP](https://github.com/zhengziqiang/CoralSCOP)

-We use the trained CoralSCOP model (ViT-B backbone).
-Download the weights and save them in the `checkpoints` folder.
+This workflow uses the pretrained **CoralSCOP** model with a ViT-B backbone.
+Download the model weights from the CoralSCOP repository and save them in the `checkpoints` folder.

 ## RGB image analysis workflow